Fody/Anotar/README.md

 Logging APIs all make use of `params` to pass arguments to a `string.Format`.
 Since you cant use `params` with CallerInfoAttributes most logging APIs choose not to use these attributes.

 You can vote for [Compatibility between `params` with CallerInfoAttributes](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/2762025-caller-membername-filepath-linenumber-of-net-4-5-)

-## Who is this targeting?

-This is not designed as a logging toolkit abstraction.
-By that I mean it is not designed to help you avoid a reference to a library or make it easier for you switch logging frameworks.
-So this means it is targeted at people logging from applications or services.
-Not for people trying to expose logging functionality from their library.

 ## Icon